What our Rainforests lesson plan includes

 Two Types of Rainforests

-Rainforests cover only 6% of the surface of the earth, but more than half of the world’s plant and animal species live in these areas.
+Rainforests cover only 6% of the surface of the Earth, but more than half of the world’s plant and animal species live in these areas.
 In other words, while it is not the largest habitat by far, it is home to the largest variety of animal and plant life.
-In addition, the Amazon rainforest alone produces 20% of the earth’s supply of oxygen.
+In addition, the Amazon rainforest alone produces 20% of the Earth’s supply of oxygen.

 Students will then learn how tropical and temperate rainforests and similar and how they differ.
 Both are really dense, and they have tall green vegetation.
 Many kinds of plants and animals live throughout the forests.
 And finally, they are both very wet and very rainy.

 Next, students will learn how the two types differ.
 Tropical rainforests, located near the equator, are warm and have hundreds of species of trees.
 The leaves are large and live between 50 and 100 years.
-The plant life include many flowers, and dead organisms decay quickly.
+The plant life includes many flowers, and dead organisms decay quickly.
 These forests also receive between 80 and 400 inches of rain each year.

 Temperate rainforests, which are located along the Pacific coast, are on the cool side.
 There are much fewer species of trees, and their needles live between 500 and 1000 years!
 Mosses and ferns also grow in these regions, and dead organisms decay very slowly.
 The regions receive around 100 inches of rain per year.